gradle/gradle/design-docs/publication-model.md

 ### Test cases

 * Publication fails for a project with no group or version defined.
-* Publication coordinates can contain non-ascii characters, whitespace, xml markup and reserved filesystem characters, where permitted by the format.
+* Publication coordinates can contain non-ascii characters, whitespace, XML markup and reserved filesystem characters, where permitted by the format.
   Verify that these publications can be resolved by Gradle.
 * Reasonable error messages are given when the above validation fails.